gvaldambrini/madam/README.md

 The user interface is written in [React](https://github.com/facebook/react) and styled with [Bootstrap](http://getbootstrap.com/) version 3.
-[React Router](https://github.com/rackt/react-router) is used to perform the routing and [Webpack](https://webpack.github.io/) to bundle together js and jsx files.
+[React Router](https://github.com/rackt/react-router) is used to perform the routing and [Webpack](https://webpack.github.io/) to bundle javascripts, styles and images.
 [Sass](http://sass-lang.com/) is the selected css pre-processor while [Gulp](http://gulpjs.com/) is the task runner & build system.
-Finally, [Nightwatch.js](http://nightwatchjs.org/) is used to perform end-to-end tests and [JSDoc](https://github.com/jsdoc3/jsdoc) to generate the documentation.
+Finally, [Nightwatch.js](http://nightwatchjs.org/) is used to perform end-to-end tests, [Mocha](https://mochajs.org/) the backend API tests and [JSDoc](https://github.com/jsdoc3/jsdoc) to generate the documentation.

 ## Setting up the application